-A substantial part of Greek culture is made up of the culinary traditions from the traditions passed down from one generation to the next.
+A substantial part of Greek culture is made up of culinary traditions from traditions passed down from one generation to the next.
 One such culinary landmark is the delicious pastry called bougatsa.
-A historic shop in Chania, Crete has been making it for nearly 100 years.
+A historic shop in Chania, Crete has been making bougatsa for one hundred years.

-In Chania, Crete, the most famous pastry shop, Iordanis Bougatsa has been baking fresh bougatsa on a daily basis since 1922.
-Through the years, the uniqueness of his shop has been published in endless food and travel magazines.
+In Chania, Crete, the most famous pastry shop, Iordanis Bougatsa, has been baking fresh bougatsa on a daily basis since 1922.
+Through the years, his shop has appeared in endless food and travel magazines.

 The Story of Iordanis

 Iordanis Akasiadis and his wife, Ioanna, are the current owners of Iordanis Bougatsa.
-They carry with them a tradition that’s nearly 100 years old.
+They carry with them a tradition that’s a hundred years old.

-Upon arrival, he bought a bakery shop from a Cretan Muslim who also had to move during the population exhcange, but from Greece to Turkey.
+Upon arrival, he bought a bakery shop from a Cretan Muslim who also had to move during the population exchange from Greece to Turkey.

-The original shop was in the heart of the old town, on the streets of the knives, Maxaradika (Sifaka st.).
-Now the shop is in a more modern venue, just a few steps away from the Municipal Market of Chania.
+The original shop was in the heart of the old town in a district called Maxairadika—where it was located on Sisfaka Street—in which knives were traditionally manufactured.
+Today, the shop is in a more modern venue just a few steps away from the Municipal Market of Chania.